mgpopolo/java-sms-tutorial/README.md

 #Send an SMS in Java

-This tutorial will walk you through building a simple Java project that uses Sinch to send an SMS.
+This tutorial will walk you through building a simple Java SMS project that uses Sinch to send an SMS.
 You can find the finished project on our Github at [github.com/sinch/java-sms-tutorial](http://www.github.com/sinch/java-sms-tutorial)

 ##Setup